 Failure to read or attest to the Standards does not excuse you from responsibility to comply with the Standards, policies, and regulations applicable to your job.

 Reporting and Guidance

 We want to hear your concerns and questions.
 Microsoft has zero tolerance for retaliation.

 It is your right and responsibility to report compliance concerns and obtain guidance when you are uncertain about what action you should take.

-You are responsible and accountable for preventing, detecting, and reporting instances of non-compliance to a member of Microsoft management, Human Resources, Finance, Legal and Corporate Affairs, the Director of Compliance, or the Business Conduct Hotline.
+You are responsible and accountable for preventing, detecting, and reporting instances of non-compliance to a member of Microsoft management, Human Resources, Finance, Corporate, External, and Legal Affairs, the Director of Compliance, or the Business Conduct Hotline.

 Any concerns or issues you report will be treated seriously, fairly, and promptly.
 Microsoft will handle inquiries discreetly and make every effort to maintain, within the limits allowed by the law, the confidentiality of anyone requesting guidance or reporting a possible violation.